populationgenomics/images/README.md

 # Images

-This is a repository of single-software images to build and push in the `cpg-common` artifact registry.
+This is a repository of:

+- Single-software images to build and push in the `cpg-common` artifact registry.
-This might also be a good place to put scripts for moving containers with Skopeo.

-The directory should be named the same as the resulting image on `cpg-common`.
+- Scripts that move external images into our artifact registry using Skopeo.

+This is a BAD place for:

+- multi-software images
+- analysis-specific images, eg: an image that contains in-progress software for processing data

 ## Image moving scripts